 This user manual is intended to cover the basic operation and concepts of the MBSEQv4 step sequencer.
-It does not include instructions on how to make the most out of all the features of the sequencer, or what each of the options on every menu page does, but I believe it does give a good overview for the new user.
+It does not include instructions on how to make the most out of all the features of the sequencer, or what each of the options on every menu page does, but it does give a good overview for the new user.

-Most of this manual is based on what can already be found on the ucapps.de website's MBSEQv4 section, and it's not intended to replace that.
+Most of this manual is based on what can already be found in the "official" MBSEQv4 manual, and it's not intended to replace that.
 On the contrary, once you've learned the basics, it's much easier to search the official manual for a particular menu page and check out what you can do with the options that are not mentioned in this manual.
-This manual is written first of all for new users who are not looking for information on some particular detail, but instead would prefer to have an overview of the basics, organised in the manner of a printed manual which you can take to your synthesizer workbench in the other room - you have a hardware sequencer so that you can get away from the computer, at least for a moment, right?
+This manual is written first of all for new users who are not looking for information on some particular detail, but instead would prefer to have an overview of the basics.